muguira-james/muguira-james.github.io/source/_posts/A-message-queue-racket-part-2.md

 topic-name: "a-topic"
 }
 ```
-Quite a lot of output from each window, but you can see how the racket front-door program used ?display? to send data to the console.
+Quite a lot of output from each window, but you can see how the racket front-door program used "display" to send data to the console.

 This is the node program enq.js: